easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </table>
 @endhtmlonly
 <br>
-<i>Figure 9.
-The increased R-R interval is evident in both waveforms.
+<i>@figuredef {SinusBradycardia} The increased R-R interval is evident in both waveforms.
 This is the primary indication of the low heart rate.
 Validation image courtesy of @cite vanderBilt2010sinus .</i>
 </center><br>

 <b>Pulseless Electrical Activity (PEA)</b>